borisrorsvort/simple-portfolio/_posts/2018-02-11-you-probably-don-t-need-an-automatic-admin-framework.md

 > sigh, I’ll have to use that form again today.

-> I’ll get the blame if I make a mistake, and those validations are so not useful.
+> I’ll get the blame if I make a mistake, and those validations are not so useful.

-> They say they’ll revamp the admin, for me it’s another ui to learn and to get used too.
+> They say they’ll revamp the admin, for me it’s another ui to learn and to get used to.

 #### The cost factor